he only one that springs to mind is Bogart's "The Maltese Falcon" which was actually the third film version of Hammett's novel.

 re-makes, there is one sequence I can think of, of films where the original has a re-make, and the re-make has a re-make, and they are all actually good and interesting films: the Douglas Fairbanks 1920 The Mark of Zorro

-(admittedly based on a novella) was remade for sound in 1940 (ditching Don Diego’s mute servant in the process), with Tyrone Power; that was then remade for TV in 1974, starring Frank Langella, and retaining most of the 1940 version’s script verbatim, and much of its score too.
+(admittedly based on a novella) was remade for sound in 1940 (ditching Don Diego's mute servant in the process), with Tyrone Power; that was then remade for TV in 1974, starring Frank Langella, and retaining most of the 1940 version's script verbatim, much of its score too, and even some of the same locations.
 They are about as close as I can think (outside of exercises like the Psycho

 shot-for-shot treatment) of the same film being remade time and again.